marioy47/blog-site/posts/windows-10-docker-wsl-development/index.md

 This are the reasons for using this one instead of other alternatives:

-- Is built by microsoft
+- Is built by Microsoft
 - Is pretty fast to startup
-- It provides a dropdown to switch to from Linux, to Windows CMD or _Power Shell_
+- It provides a drop-down to switch to from Linux, to Windows CMD or _Power Shell_
-- Low imput latency
+- Low input latency
 - You can theme it

-To make it look better, I used the follwing theme:
+To make it look better, I used the following theme:

 ```json
 // ...